rinoago/mouche/README.md

 ### **Run Simulations**:
 Choose the flygym-v1 kernel.

 Run the simulation using the `main.ipynb` file.
+It can take some time.
 ### **Analyze Results**:
 Use the provided analysis scripts to interpret the simulation data and visualize the fly’s behaviors.